kbmoore02/NHL-Data-Analysis/_posts/2023-12-9-blog-supervised.md

 <img src="https://raw.githubusercontent.com/kbmoore02/Stat486-Final-Blog/main/assets/images/knn_model6_roc.png" alt="" style="width:400px;">

 Unfortunately, we still can't make great predictions of a BYU student's favorite music genre.
 Since this seems to be a wash, let's look at what we *can* learn from the data with some unsupervised learning.

+<a href="https://kbmoore02.github.io/Stat486-Final-Blog/2023/12/08/blog-unsupervised.html">Here</a> is the next part of my analysis.